matter-labs/zksync-web-era-docs/docs/api/java/accounts.md

 ### `verifySignature`

-Verify signature with raw message
+Verify signature with raw message.

 #### Inputs and outputs